pulumi/pulumi-hugo/themes/default/content/blog/infrastructure-testing-concepts/index.md

 ### Integration tests

 Integration tests validate whether services or modules in an application work as specified.
 Unlike unit tests, they use actual dependencies instead of mock objects, and they provide less precise feedback than unit or property tests.
 Because integration uses actual dependencies, they require that services be complete and functioning.
 Tests are run in a strict order to ensure that modules or services are instantiated before the test.
-Developers are less likely to write and run integration tests, leaving it to QA testers to write automated tests run in a CI/CD system.
+Developers are less likely to write and run integration tests, leaving it to SRE experts in specialties such as chaos engineering and pipeline automation to write tests run in a CI/CD system.

 An infrastructure integration test uses infrastructure deployed in an [ephemeral environment](https://about.gitlab.com/blog/2020/01/27/kubecon-na-2019-are-you-about-to-break-prod/).
 We can use the Pulumi CLI to deploy the ephemeral environment as a [stack]({{< relref "/docs/intro/concepts/stack" >}}) that builds a dependency graph based on [inputs and outputs]({{< relref "/docs/intro/concepts/inputs-outputs#inputs-and-outputs" >}}) that ensures the required resources are instantiated and available before the integration test.